modelica/MA-Bylaws/MA-Bylaws.md

 with relevance to MA interests and keep the Assembly informed of important changes in affiliations.

-Membership is approved by the the MA Board, after written application which must be submitted to MA.
+Membership has to be approved by the the MA Board, after written application which must be submitted to MA.

 Further directives on the application procedure will be decided by the